 - Skin issues

 Since the immune system depends on the lymphatic system to deliver white blood cells throughout the body, when the lymph is congested, the immune system weakens.

-1. Chiropractic Care: Any lack of movement in the thoracic/upper chest area of the spine can prevent the lymphatic system from doing the final dump of toxins that it has collected for cleansing.
-The rib cage helps the lymphatic system by acting as a pump, so it is critical for lymphatic circulation.
+Chiropractic Care: Any lack of movement in the thoracic/upper chest area of the spine can prevent the lymphatic system from doing the final dump of toxins that it has collected for cleansing.
+The rib cage helps the lymphatic system by acting similar to a pump, so it is critical for lymphatic circulation.
 Correcting any anatomical abnormalities or displacements from everyday activities, which prevent movement in the spine, helps to create pressure within this region which assists in bringing oxygen to the cells.

-2. Hydrate: Drinking enough water helps the lymph move throughout the body.
+Hydrate: Drinking enough water helps the lymph move throughout the body.
 The lymph holds most of the water that is in the body, and if we are dehydrated, the lymph fluid becomes thicker and harder to move.

-3. Diet and Lifestyle: Generally, adapting a healthy diet is one of the most significant things we can do for our health.
+Diet and Lifestyle: Generally, adopting a healthy diet is one of the most significant things we can do for our health.
 If we eat a cleaner diet with less toxins, there is less burden on the lymphatic system to remove these things from the body.
 Whatever diet you choose to be right for you, here are a few things to consider:

 - Choose clean proteins (grass-fed, organic, wild-caught) as much as you can.

 - Buy organic whenever possible.
 If you feel like you cannot buy all organic, follow the infographic here to find out what produce is the most important to buy organic.
 This information is from the Dirty Dozen list by the Environmental Working Group.

 - Eat a rainbow and a variety of foods.